Hariomroyy/Hariomroyy/README.md

 ### 🧑‍🎓 About Me

 - 🎓 Currently pursuing **BCA (6th Semester)** from Mangalayatan University
-- 📘 Also completed a diploma from **BIA**
+- 🎓 Currently enrolled in a diploma program at **BIA**
-- 💻 Passionate about **Data Science, AI, Machine Learning, and Deep Learning**
+- 💻 Passionate about **Data Science, AI, and Machine Learning**
-- 🧠 Always eager to learn and build real-world data-driven solutions
+- 🧠 Always eager to learn and build data-driven skills for real-world problem solving
-- 🚀 Currently working on projects in **Computer Vision, NLP, and Power BI**

 ---